salockhart/salockhart.github.io/_presentations/microfrontends-and-module-federation.md

 Notes:

-- First, let's check out how we setup the entrypoints to our app.
+- First, let's check out how we configure our remotes.

 ---